A Comprehensive BIM Strategy Document. The Problems with BIM Requirements.

 Overview

-However, not all of the owners have in-depth expertise about all of the nuances and pitfalls of BIM.
-In those cases, it’s recommended to delegate setting up the correct BIM requirements to either an architect, BIM coordinator or main contractor.
+However, not all of the owners have an in-depth expertise about all of the nuances and pitfalls of BIM.
+In those cases, it’s recommended to delegate setting up the correct BIM requirements to either architect, BIM coordinator or main contractor.

 To help with the understanding of the possible BIM requirements, we have to go over the basics of BIM as a whole.